nehcgnak/CrackingMachineLearningInterview/README.md

         A techniques which does regression analysis along with moving averages which fits time series analysis and gets trend analysis with acceptable scores.

 #### How would you define Bagging and Boosting?
-How would XGBoost differ from RandomForest?
+How would XGBoost differ from Random Forest?
         Bagging: a way to decrease the variance in the prediction by generating additional data for training from dataset using combinations with repetitions to produce multi-sets of the original data.
-                Example: Random Forest (uses random Sampling subsets)
+                Example: Random Forest (uses random sampling subsets)
         Boosting: An iterative technique which adjusts the weight of an observation based on the last classification
                 Example: AdaBoost, XGboost (using gradient descent as main method)